-Several years ago.
-I took my students to attend a local cultural event.
+Several years ago, I took my students to attend a local cultural event.
 During the event, there was a young man who performed a Native exhibition dance for the group.
 Before he began, he made a statement that has since been embedded in my mind.
 Dressed out in his beautiful, traditional attire, and before he danced, he said, "What I am wearing is my regalia.
 It is NOT a costume.
-I have heard many refer to our traditional attire as such, But I want you to know that it is NOT a costume because we don't pretend to be American Indian."
+I have heard many refer to our traditional attire as such.
+But I want you to know that it is NOT a costume because we don't pretend to be American Indian."
 I felt that in my soul.
 As Native peoples, we do not pretend to be Native at certain times.
 It is instilled within us - our values, our customs, our traditions.
 We live and breathe of who we are and where we come from.
 We are Native people every day, at all times.
 I am Kiowa, Caddo, Pawnee every day, at all times.
 Háundéóñ:dé ém bòn. À ó:tá:dàu.
 Tsó:hàu! À:hô.
 Hówwih.
 Tûrahê.
 (It's wonderful to see you!
 My heart is happy.
 Thankful for this opportunity to share.)

-Kimberly Daingkau-Begay (Kiowa/Caddo/Pawnee) District Coordinator/Advisor for the Amphitheater Unified School District Native American Education Program President of the Arizona Indian Education Association Co-Chair for the OIE Indian Education Advisory Council

-Examples of Tribal Regalia

-Please note that these images were provided by tribal members and are intended solely as examples.
-This is not a comprehensive list and should not restrict the items students plan to wear on graduation day.
+Kimberly Daingkau-Begay (Kiowa/Caddo/Pawnee) District Coordinator/Advisor for the Amphitheater Unified School District Native American Education Program President of the Arizona Indian Education Association Co-Chair for the OIE Indian Education Advisory Council Examples of Tribal Regalia These images were provided by tribal members and are meant to serve only as examples.
+This is not a complete list nor is it intended to limit the items you are planning to wear on graduation day.
+Beadwork Native American beadwork is a traditional art form that uses colorful beads to create jewelry and adorn clothing, headwear, footwear, and other significant items.
+The styles, colors, patterns, and motifs vary based on region, tribe, and occasion.
+Some beadwork includes animal imagery, as animals are considered sacred and highly respected in many tribal nations based on traditional beliefs.
+Others may include floral patterns, and other sacred imagery.
+The beadwork may have been created or commissioned especially for the graduate by a relative or their community.